The Practice Library

 Instead of looping a section over and over, it breaks phrases into progressive steps — so you can internalize, map, and build them in a structured way.

-Each step reinforces your ear, your understanding of the instrument, and your ability to actually use what you he`ar.
+Each step reinforces your ear, your understanding of the instrument, and your ability to actually use what you hear.

 It’s not a shortcut — it’s a clearer path from hearing something… to actually being able to play it.